 I know it is stereotypical, but I consider my military family “nontraditional”, much because of my upbringing.
 I can relate to military spouses/families, but relate more to my family and friends.
 In most cases, traditional military families surround themselves with like-minded and relatable other military families.
 In my case, because of my upbringing, the “relatable” piece of that scenario does not apply to my family and I. As a child, my upbringing focused on perseverance through adversity, hard work, tenacity and becoming capable to support myself (maybe, more on that topic in the future).
 Those values have stuck with me ever since.
 At 17, I became a teen mom; a single mom.
 Therefore, I know firsthand what it feels like trying to survive.
 When my husband deploys or forced to PCS without our girls and myself, life still goes on for the girls and I. I tough it out and SURVIVE!

-I don’t quit my full-time job, school, volunteering, etc….
+I do not quit my full-time job, school, volunteering, etc….
 At times, I play both roles and still manage to work towards my dreams.
 Is it challenging?
 Absolutely, but it is a personal choice and a sacrifice I am willing to make for me.
 I take great pride in not losing myself in my dreams because of my husband’s career, as research has shown.

 We all are resilient, just in different ways.
 How do you define your resiliency?

 Harrell, M. C., Lim, N., Castaneda, L. W. & Golinelli, D. (2004).
 Challenges to military spouse employment and education.
 Working around the military.
 Retrieved from https://www.rand.org/content/dam/rand/pubs/monographs/2004/RAND_MG196.pdf